crhuber/kelp/README.md

 </p>

 # KELP
-A simple replacement for homebrew for installing binary packages on MacOS written in Go.
+A simple replacement for homebrew for installing binary packages on MacOS & Linux written in Go.

 ## Why?